ccard/csci565Project2/README.md

 - Server/:

---*ArticleStore.java*: This is the local database for each server and is also used for some concurrent access controls
+ -*ArticleStore.java*: This is the local database for each server and is also used for some concurrent access controls

---*Server.java*: This starts the specific types of servers either master or slave and binds them to a port
+ -*Server.java*: This starts the specific types of servers either master or slave and binds them to a port

---*MasterServer.java*: This contains the code specific to the *master/cordinator* node that controlls the *read/write* quorums to ensure the eventual consistency of the system.
+ -*MasterServer.java*: This contains the code specific to the *master/cordinator* node that controlls the *read/write* quorums to ensure the eventual consistency of the system.
 The master can be contacted directly by the client but the client shouldn't know if they are contacting the master or not.

---*SlaveServer.java*
+ -*SlaveServer.java*

 - Client/:
 - lib/: